hrabalm/mhn-rt/TechnicalDocumentation.md

 ### TriangleManager.cs:Mesh
 - represents a subgroup of triangles in its parent `TriangleManager` sharing a common material.
 All `TriangleManager` have a single `.DefaultMesh`.
 Additional `Mesh` are for example when loading .obj files that use material groups.

+### Scene.cs:SceneNode
+- `SceneNode` allows us to create more complex scenes composed of any number of objects of different type
+- it represents a single node in a tree-like structure
+- can have any number of children
+- can have it's own coordinate system (set by this.ToParent)
+	- consequently, the whole subtree is moved together
+- note that a single instance of `SceneNode` should not be reused (it can only have a single parent)
+	- e.g. if `a`, `b`, `c` are intances of `SceneNode`, if `a` is a child of `b`, it can't be child of `c`
+	- no cycles are allowed of course

+### Scene.cs:Scene
+- represents scene:
+	- objects
+	- camera
+	- lights
+	- background
+- `SceneNode RootIntersectable` - `SceneNode` used as a root for all other objects present in the whole scene
+- `IList<ILight> LightSources` - list of lights (ILight) interacting with the scene
+- `IBackground Background`

 ## Creating a new scene

 ### Create a method which generates or loades scene: